stephenfletchtek/CV/README.md

 I am a back end software developer looking for my next challenge to further my programming capabiity and gain experience in testing, Test Driven Development and system architecture.

 I have a degree in Chemical Physics from Bristol University and have spent 20 years working in x-ray hardware covering design, development, test, manufacturing, and customer support.
-Since leaving my job I have learned Python and Django with some HTML & CSS and have now turned my attention to the Makers Academy software bootcamp.
+Since leaving my job I have learned Python and Django with some HTML & CSS.
+I've now turned my attention to the Makers Academy software bootcamp.

 ## Projects